Yandex Cloud

 • pooler_config: Connection pooler settings:

-• pooling_mode: Connection pooler's operation mode.
-Possible values: SESSION, TRANSACTION, and STATEMENT.
-For more information on each of the modes, see Managing PostgreSQL connections.
+• pooling_mode: Connection pooler mode.
+Allowed values range SESSION, TRANSACTION, and STATEMENT.
+To learn more about each mode, see Managing PostgreSQL connections.

-• pool_discard: Defines whether clients should discard their state after each transaction, true or false.
-Similar to the server_reset_query_always for the PgBouncer connection pooler.
+• pool_discard: Determines whether clients should discard their state after each transaction, true or false.
+Corresponds to the server_reset_query_always option for the PgBouncer connection pooler.

 • backup_window_start: Backup window settings.

-• access: Cluster settings for access to the following Yandex Cloud services:
+• access: Cluster access settings for the following Yandex Cloud services:

 • data_lens: Yandex DataLens